HARD-BRAKe landings

 Identify runway hotspots with aircraft braking performance data

-In practice, it means a pilot pressed harder on the brakes than normal.
-Why?
-It could be:
+In practice, it means a pilot pressed harder on the brakes than normal during a rollout.
+This could be done:

 Because the runway is slick from rain, snow, ice, or rubber buildup